Mochez01/Students_Performace_ML/README.md

 2. Install the required dependencies
 3. Open and run the Jupyter notebook

-## Dependencies
-- Python 3.x
-- Jupyter Notebook
-- Required Python packages (to be listed in requirements.txt)

 ## Future Improvements
 - Incorporate additional predictor variables